 The default administrative account for Websense Manager is WebsenseAdministrator.
 The initial password for this account is set during installation.
 WebsenseAdministrator has access to all Websense Manager features and functions.

-If you are logged on as a delegated administrator or reporting administrator, some features (indicated below) are not available.
+If you are logged on as a delegated administrator with more limited permissions, some features (indicated below) are not available.

 Websense Manager is divided into 4 main areas: